DeKUT-DSAIL/ieee-africon-2023/camera-trap/README.md

 ```

 Make sure to make this script executable by running `chmod +x /path/to/script.sh`.
 Then, you can use crontab to run this script at regular intervals.
-For example, to run the script every hour, you can add the following line to your crontab:
+For example, to run the script every hour, you can add the following line to your crontab if you would like for your script to run at reboot:

 ```
-/path/to/script.sh
+@ reboot /path/to/script.sh